Njpatman/Armakart-Track-Framework.VR/README.md

 In the Finish line trigger, replace whatever is in the "On Activation" box with: call NJP_Client_Fnc_Finish_Line;

-In each powerup blocks' atributes in the editor, scroll all the way down until you hit the Object Specific atribute, canhe Texture #0 and Texture #1 to:
+In each powerup blocks' atributes in the editor, scroll all the way down until you hit the Object Specific atribute, change Texture #0 and Texture #1 to:

 Armakart_Main\Armakart_UI_&_Textures\Powerup_Block.paa